interstitialRedirectModalTitle

 Birds: The forest provides habitat for barred owls and red-shouldered hawks, plus a number of migratory songbirds, including blue-gray gnatcatchers, wood thrushes and eastern towhees.

 Animals: Common woodland mammals in the area include white-tailed deer, eastern coyote, fisher and red squirrel.
 Pendock Brook and other wetlands provide excellent habitat for frogs and salamanders.
-In summer, ebony jewelwing damselflies, with vivid emerald green bodies and velvety black wings, flutter about the stream banks.
+In summer, ebony jewelwing damselflies, with vivid emerald green bodies and velvety black wings, flutter over the stream banks.

 • We hope you enjoy visiting TNC’s preserves in any season.
 We ask that you please observe the following guidelines:

-• Stay on marked trails.
+• Stay on established trails.

 • Dogs are permitted but must be leashed at all times.